syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Indicating-the-selected-item.md

 ###### Bottom

-Like top placement, selection strip can be customized by its color and thickness and can be positioned at the bottom of selected item.
+Like top placement, selection strip can be customized by its color and thickness, and it can be positioned at the bottom of selected item.

 {% highlight c# %}